top of page

 This chemical breaks down dirt and grime, but at the cost of poisoning our fresh water lakes and rivers.

-Fragrance is just a fancy word used to describe a combination of aromatic ingredients that can cause allergy flare ups, skin irritation & breathing issues.
+Combination of chemically derived aromatic ingredients that can cause skin irritation and breathing issues.

-Banned in Europe & Canada, this substance can effect the growth of cells, increase the risk of cancer & cause hormone damage.
+Banned in Europe and Canada, this substance can effect the growth of cells, increase the risk of cancer and hormone damage.

-Used widely in the production of soaps & detergents, this carcinogenic ingreditent can irritate the throat, & cause fluid build-up in the lungs.
+Used widely in the production of soaps and detergents, this carcinogenic ingredient can irritate the throat, and cause fluid build-up in the lungs.

 bottom of page